bachmeb/google-apps-scripts/projects/p1/README.md

           continue;
           //Close the switch statement
       }
-      //At this point, because of a break in the previous switch statement, a TEXT or PARAGRAPH_TEXT element was found in the formResponse collection and has been assigned to the item object.
+      /* At this point, because of a break in the previous switch statement, a TEXT or PARAGRAPH_TEXT element was found in the formResponse collection and has been assigned to the item object.
-      //Now put the String value from the cell in the spreadsheet at k-position into this element and increment the k-counter to point to the next column in the spreadsheet row formResponse.withItemResponse(item.createResponse(value[k++]));
+      Now put the String value from the cell in the spreadsheet at k-position into this element and increment the k-counter to point to the next column in the spreadsheet row */ formResponse.withItemResponse(item.createResponse(value[k++]));
-      //Close the loop
     }
     //Submit the form response
     formResponse.submit();
     //Sleep for a second to make sure every form response gets a unique timestamp Utilities.sleep(1000);
-    //Close the loop
   }
-  //Close the function
 }
 ```